Post-Concussion Autonomic Dysfunction: Why It Happens & How to Recover

 4. Address Vestibular and Cervical Issues

-Autonomic dysfunction after a concussion can be challenging, but with the right strategies, you can regain control of your symptoms.
-By addressing nervous system imbalances, blood flow issues, and exercise intolerance, you can move toward recovery and feel like yourself again.
+Autonomic dysfunction after a concussion can be challenging, but with the right strategies, you can begin to regain control of your symptoms.
+By addressing nervous system regulation, blood flow, and exercise tolerance, you can move forward in your recovery.

 Further Reading: